Sydney University Football Club: History

 The club is officially known as "Sydney University Football Club" because it was the first club of any football code in NSW.
 The club also played Australian rules football in its early history, making it the first NSW club in that code as well.

-The club is often referred to as "Uni", “The Students" as well as "The Birthplace of Australian Rugby" or simply "The Birthplace".
+The club is often referred to as "Uni", "The Students", as well as "The Birthplace of Australian Rugby" or simply "The Birthplace", marking its origins at a pioneer rugby club.
+The first mention of students at the University playing football came in 1865 on Illustrated Sydney News, which stated:

+Nevertheless, Sydney's The Referee wrote in 1918: "We believe the first recognised rugby football club formed in Sydney was the Wallaroos, in 1870, though football was played prior to that in New South Wales and Victoria".